pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "I am a brain, Watson.
 The rest of me is a mere appendix."
 --Sherlock Holmes

-"You have a grace upon your words, and there is sound sense within them and expertly, as a singer would do, you have told the story"
+"You have a grace upon your words, and there is sound sense within them, and expertly, as a singer would do, you have told the story"
 --Homer, The Odyssey

 There is in every village a torch - the teacher: and an extinguisher - the clergyman.
 --Victor Hugo

+"Everyone is being satirical, everything is a send-up.
+There’s an infuriating frivolity, cynicism and finally a vacuousness."
+--Barry Humphries

 <a class="anchor" id="I"></a>
 ### I